Grumpy Finance Price Hits $0.0000 on Top Exchanges (GRUMPY)

-Grumpy Finance (CURRENCY:GRUMPY) traded 2.4% higher against the US dollar during the 1-day period ending at 23:00 PM Eastern on October 9th.
-Over the last seven days, Grumpy Finance has traded up 8.6% against the US dollar.
-Grumpy Finance has a market cap of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last day.
-One Grumpy Finance coin can currently be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
+Grumpy Finance (CURRENCY:GRUMPY) traded 2.4% higher against the U.S. dollar during the 24-hour period ending at 19:00 PM Eastern on October 11th.
+In the last week, Grumpy Finance has traded up 8.6% against the U.S. dollar.
+Grumpy Finance has a market cap of $3.17 million and $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.
+One Grumpy Finance coin can currently be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.